tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 ## Example: Linear Search in a Linked List

 Let's analyze the running time of linear search in a linked list.
-Linear search is an algorithm that searches for a value in a list by looking at each element in the list in turn.
-If the value is found, the algorithm returns the index of the element.
+Linear search is an algorithm that searches for a given target value in a list by looking at each element in the list in turn.
+If the target value is found, the algorithm returns the index of the element (or maybe a pointer to the element).
 If the value is not found, the algorithm returns -1.

 For example, in the list [3, 5, 2, 7, 1], the value 7 is at index 3, and so
 linear search for 7 would return 3.
 If you do linear search for 8, it would return -1.

-What is the performance of this linear search?
+What is the performance of linear search?
 We assume the list has $n$ nodes, and that the list is not sorted, or in any particular order.
 The standard key operation for linear search is *comparisons*, i.e. number of calls to `x == y`.
 The number of comparisons is then: